 June 5: Commencement for seniors and families

 Spring Break will be from February 20-March 5, 2021.
 For the winter term, we are seeking to maximize in-person learning for all students.
 By moving Spring Break earlier in our calendar, we gain three weeks of on-campus time together.
 An updated calendar-at-a-glance can be found here.

 We work with a professional third-party bus company to arrange the transportation of students on major arrival days.
 We are ensuring the practice of physical distancing and are requiring masks during transfers.

 To request transportation from airports/train stations for the return to campus, please complete this form.
 Contact Transportation Coordinator Carol Ecton with any transportation-related questions.

 Yes, every student must obtain a negative COVID-19 PCR test within 7 days before arriving on campus on March 6-7 and that test report must be submitted through the Magnus Health link found in the parent portal prior to arriving on campus.
 If a student tests positive for COVID-19, they will be required to remain off-campus until 14 days after they are symptom free.
 If a student tests positive but has no symptoms, they must remain off campus for a minimum of 14 days following the positive test.

 Enrollment and Tuition

-All faculty are engaged in robust professional development courses and workshops this summer.
-These courses and workshops focus on two areas: enhancing virtual learning experiences and diversity, equity, and inclusion work.
-In addition, when we return to campus in August, all faculty will take part in nearly three weeks of additional training and preparation to ensure that we are ready to welcome our students back to campus.
+All faculty have been engaged in robust professional development courses and workshops over the summer.
+These courses and workshops focused on two areas: enhancing virtual learning experiences and diversity, equity, and inclusion work.
+In addition, the return of teaching faculty to campus in mid-August concided with the start of additional training and preparation to ensure our readiness to welcome our students back to campus.

-As an example, here are some of the workshops and courses faculty are taking this summer:
+As an example, here are some of the workshops and courses faculty took this summer:

 New School Models Design Lab (from the University of Pennsylvania Graduate School of Education)